-Whenever a child with HIV is unwell, you should contact your doctor as soon as possible.
+Whenever a child with HIV is unwell, you should contact your GP as soon as possible.
 It’s best for illnesses to be treated as early as possible.

 Each state has organisations that provide information and support to people living with HIV and AIDS.

-Women or couples with HIV planning for pregnancy should discuss their diagnosis with their doctor and develop a plan to reduce the risk of HIV being passed from mother to child.
+If you’re living with HIV and planning for pregnancy, it’s best to discuss your diagnosis with a doctor.
+The doctor can help you develop a plan to reduce the risk of HIV being passed from birthing mother to child.

-If your teenage child is sexually active, you can help reduce your child’s risk by making sure your child has:
+If your teenage child is sexually active, they can reduce their risk of getting HIV by using condoms during vaginal or anal sex.
+You can help to reduce your child’s risk by making sure your child has: